Barvolo/Code-Block/README.md

 ### Backend (`app.py`)

-- Initializes Flask, Flask-SocketIO, and MongoDB connection
+- Initializes Flask, Flask-SocketIO, and sets up local dictionary for data storage
 - Defines API endpoints and socket event handlers
 - Handles user roles and code updates in real-time
+- Implements a throttle decorator to manage the rate of incoming requests

 ### Frontend (`src`)

-- `Lobby.js`: Lists available code blocks
+- **App.js**: Main entry point of the React application
-- `CodeEditor.js`: Code editor component with real-time updates
+- **CodeEditor.js**: Code editor component with real-time updates, run and test functionality, and visual feedback for test results
+- **Lobby.js**: Lists available code blocks and allows users to join a session
-- `useSocket.js`: Custom hook to manage socket connections
+- **useSocket.js**: Custom hook to manage socket connections and real-time data synchronization
+- **CodeEditor.css**: CSS file for styling the code editor

-### MongoDB Collections
+### Socket Events

-- `rooms`: Stores room data, including mentor and student codes
+- `join`: User joins a room and is assigned a role (Mentor or Student)
+- `update_code`: User updates their code block and changes are synchronized in real-time
+- `leave`: User leaves a room

 ## API Endpoints

 - `GET /code_blocks`: Retrieves a list of available code blocks

-## Socket Events
+## MongoDB Collections

-- `join`: User joins a room and is assigned a role
-- `update_code`: User updates their code block
-- `leave`: User leaves a room
+- **rooms**: Stores room data, including mentor and student codes

 ## Contributing